Cold Weather Fun on the Lakeshore

 Hike

 With or without snow, a winter hike is a powerful remedy for cabin fever.
 Spend half an hour or half the day on the many beaches and trails found along Michigan’s southwest shore.
 We love Warren Dunes State Park for woods, towering dunes, and sweeping views of Lake Michigan.
-Chikaming Township Park & Preserve is wonderfully diverse—a perfect one-stop destination to explore wetlands, woodlands, prairie, Galien River frontage, and an inland lake.
+Chikaming Township Park & Preserve is wonderfully diverse—a perfect one-stop destination to explore woodlands, prairie, Galien River frontage, and an inland lake.
 Or lose yourself among centuries-old, silvery smooth beech maples at Warren Woods State Park.

 Local Tip: Winter sun is magic, and there’s no better place to take it in than the beach.
 If you’re new to the lakeshore, it may seem counterintuitive to head to the lake in a parka.
 But trust us, the icy views can be awe-inspiring, and the sunsets truly majestic.